 First thing first, always prep the ceramic tiles by cleaning them really well.
 After they dry, rub down with alcohol to make sure all grime is gone.

 Next, decide how you will be personalizing the coasters.
-I chose to do a hand lettered last name, but you could do a monogram, name of each family member, or anything really.
+I chose to do a hand-lettered last name, but you could do a monogram, the name of each family member, or anything really.

 Cut out the design using the stencil vinyl, or just regular craft vinyl.
 You could use contact paper as well, but I find it doesn’t stick to the smooth surface as well and could cause the paint pens to leak.